HHS/TANF-app/docs/User-Research/2020, Winter - User Flow Validation/ST Workshop Facilitation Guide.md

 # Workshop Facilitation Guide for Round 4 Research

 We will use the [facilitation guide]((https://app.zenhub.com/files/281707402/8b6beb37-9f66-4526-a6a7-97707f1146ec/download)) to conduct the States and Territories (ST) workshop.
-The objective of this collaborative design workshop to involve grantees in:
+The objective of this collaborative design workshop is to involve grantees in:
 - Solution space validation
 - Journey map validation
 - User flow ideation